It has been a day since I watched “Foxcatcher” and I am still not sure how to feel about it.

 To start off, “Foxcatcher” is dripping in an unsettling atmosphere, while still having the tension be so thin that you could cut it with a butter knife.
 Both Mark and John are unhinged and obsessed with achieving their goals, no matter what the costs may be.
 If they can’t get what they want, they will beat themselves up, or beat anyone nearby.

 Steve Carell’s performance deserves the Oscar nomination, as it is other worldly at times.
 Channeling a bit of his inner Norman Bates, we get a character who wants to out-do his own legacy and be remembered as his own man, and not just another DuPont.
-Yet he still has the mindset of a spoiled child, obsessed with toys and sports and will use his money to get what he wants.
+Yet he still has the mindset of a spoiled child, obsessed with toys and sports and will use his money to get what he wants as well as to spend it online checking the A review of betonline and making bets.

 This leads him to claiming certain things as his “property” without realizing the ramifications.